uviclibraries/nvivo/activities-mac.md

 6. ***Matrix coding queries***
     - Matrix coding queries enable you to see coding intersections between two lists of items.
 For example, let's explore how our Impact codes intersect with countries
-    - First, create nodes for each country represented in the sources and apply each of them to the related text
+    - First, create codes for each country represented in the sources and apply each of them to the related text
     - Under the **Explore** tab, click **Matrix Coding Query**.
 Search in **Files & Externals**.
-Select, drag, and drop all of the Country child Nodes into the Rows and drag and drop all of the Impact child themes nodes into the Columns text boxes.
+Select, drag, and drop all of the Country child Codes into the Rows and drag and drop all of the Impact child themes codes into the Columns text boxes.
 Then select **Run Query**
     - The resulting matrix shows counts of which impacts were raised by speakers from different countries
     - To save the query, click the **Save Results** button.
 The results will be saved in the **Queries** folder in the navigation pane.